 The fact that career opportunities affect performance through selection complements the recent findings of Bertrand et al. (2016) that, on the intensive margin, better promotion prospects improve the effectiveness of Indian civil servants.
 Our findings also complement a large literature on the impact of financial incentives.
-On the selection margin, Dal Bó et al. (2013) and Deserranno (2014) study the effect of earnings levels on the traits of applicants for government and NGO jobs while several papers evaluate the effect of performance pay on the performance of agents after these have been hired either for the delivery of health services (Ashraf et al. 2014; Miller et al. 2012; Miller and Babiarz 2014; Celhay et al. 2015) or education (Muralidharan and Sundararaman 2011; Duflo et al. 2012; Glewwe et al. 2010; Fryer 2013; Rockoff et al. 2012; Staiger and Rockoff 2010).
-Our contribution is to provide the first experimental evidence that selection affects performance in public services delivery.
-In particular, we show that job design, of which incentives are a component, affects who sorts into these jobs in the first place, and that the effect of this selection on performance is of the same order of magnitude as the largest incentive effects estimates.
+On the selection margin, Dal Bó et al. (2013) and Deserranno (2019) study the effect of earnings levels on the traits of applicants for government and NGO jobs3 while several papers evaluate the effect of performance pay on the performance of agents after these have been hired either for the delivery of health services (Ashraf et al. 2014; Miller et al. 2012; Miller and Babiarz 2014; Celhay et al. 2019) or education (Muralidharan and Sundararaman 2011; Duflo et al. 2012; Glewwe et al. 2010; Fryer 2013; Rockoff et al. 2012; Staiger and Rockoff 2010).
+Our contribution is to provide the first experimental evidence that selection affects performance in public service delivery.
+In particular, we show that job design, of which incentives are a component, affects who sorts into these jobs in the first place, and that the effect of this selection on performance is of the same order of magnitude as the largest incentive effects estimates.^{4,5}

 The rest of the paper is organized as follows.
 Section 2 describes the context and research design.
 Section 3 develops a conceptual framework to make precise the trade-off between talent and prosociality, and Section 4 tests for it in the applicant pool and among recruited candidates.
 Section 5 evaluates the treatment effect on performance in delivering health services.
-Section 6 evaluates the
+Section 6 evaluates the treatment effect on facility utilization, health behaviors, and health outcomes.
+Section 7 concludes with a discussion of external validity, welfare implications, and general equilibrium effects relevant for program scale-up.

-&lt;sup>4Dal Bó et al. (2013) find that higher salaries for civil service jobs attracts better qualified candidates with the same level of pro-social preferences.
-Deserranno (2014) finds that expectations of higher earnings discourage pro-social candidates from applying for an NGO job that encompasses both commercial and health promotion activities.
-While consistent with these selection effects, our experiment focuses on measuring the effect of selection on agents' performance and beneficiaries' outcomes, which encompass the effect of all the attributes that determine effectiveness.
+3Dal Bó et al. (2013) find that higher salaries for civil service jobs attracts better qualified candidates with the same level of prosocial preferences.
+Deserranno (2019) finds that expectations of higher earnings discourage prosocial candidates from applying for an NGO job that encompasses both commercial and health promotion activities.
+While consistent with these selection effects, our experiment focuses on measuring the effect of selection on agents' performance and beneficiaries' outcomes, which encompasses the effect of all the attributes that determine effectiveness.

-&lt;sup>5There is a corresponding literature that studies the same issues in the private sector.
-This literature stresses the importance of the effect of incentives on selection but empirical studies focus on incentives on the job (Lazear and Oyer, 2012; Oyer and Schaefer, 2011).
+4There is a corresponding literature that studies the same issues in the private sector.
+This literature stresses the importance of the effect of incentives on selection, but empirical studies focus on incentives on the job (Lazear and Oyer, 2012; Oyer and Schaefer, 2011).

-&lt;sup>6Rothstein (2015) uses a model-based approach that simulates the selection effect of alternative teachers' contracts.
+5Rothstein (2015) uses a model-based approach that simulates the selection effect of alternative teachers' contracts.
 He finds that bonus policies have small effects on selection while reductions in tenure rates accompanied by substantial salary increases and high firing rates can have larger effects.